vahid-gojayev/aws-backup-restore-ec2/README.md

 I shared how I wrote a lambda boto3 python script for a solution that automates the backup and restore of an ec2 instance.

+I used 2 classes for this solution: the first class for preparing the image, the second for deploying the image.
 >

 class PrepareAmi: